MicrosoftEdge/WebView2Feedback/specs/HiddenPdfToolbarItems.md

 [uuid(183e7052-1d03-43a0-ab99-98e043b66b39), object, pointer_default(unique)]
 interface ICoreWebView2Settings6 : ICoreWebView2Settings5 {
   /// `HiddenPdfToolbarItems` is used to customize the PDF toolbar items.
-By default, it displays all of the items.
+By default, it is COREWEBVIEW2_PDF_TOOLBAR_ITEM_NONE and so it displays all of the items.
+  /// Changes to this property apply to all CoreWebView2s in the same environment and using the same profile.
+  /// Changes to this setting apply only after the next navigation.
   /// \snippet SettingsComponent.cpp ToggleHidePdfToolbarItems

   [propget] HRESULT HiddenPdfToolbarItems([out, retval] COREWEBVIEW2_PDF_TOOLBAR_ITEM* hidden_pdf_toolbar_items);